Medicare Drug Coverage: When Free Isn’t Really Free, But Sounds Nice on TV

 By Chuck Dinerstein, MD, MBA — Sep 27, 2024

-As fall rolls in and the rest of us are dreaming about apple picking, pumpkin spice everything, and Instagram-worthy foliage, Medicare beneficiaries, and healthcare insurers are gearing up for their own seasonal delight: the dreaded coverage selection circus.
+As fall rolls in and some dream about apple picking, pumpkin spice everything and Instagram-worthy foliage, Medicare beneficiaries and healthcare insurers are gearing up for their own seasonal delight: the dreaded coverage selection circus.
 Forget the cozy sweaters.
 It’s time for the avalanche of Medicare Advantage and Part D ads to suffocate your screens, reminding you that choosing healthcare is as festive as bobbing for apples in a vat of bureaucracy.

 Generated by AI